robb-j/r0b-blog/post/automating-developer-operations-for-nodejs.md

 From this you can see the relation between different versions and work out what changes are safe to be deployed.

+There are three parts to a semantic version `major.minor.patch`.
 If the application is a **major** change, e.g. 1.2.3 to 2.0.0, you know there is some extra work needed to migrate a deployment.
-If there is a **minor** or **patch** change, e.g. 2.0.0 to 2.0.1 or to 2.1.0 you know it is safe to deploy the new version as they should be backwards compatable changes.
+If there is a **minor** or **patch** change, e.g. 2.0.0 to 2.0.1 or 2.1.0 you know it's safe to deploy the new version as it (should) only contain backwards compatable changes.

 > [More about Semantic versioning →](https://semver.org/)

 ## Conventional commits

-Conventional commits are a standard for commit messages that describe the type of changes made.
+Conventional commits are a standard format for commit messages that describe the type of changes made.
 It also forces commits towards atomic single-concern commits, i.e. only working on one bug/change/feature at a time.